Killing of Kujoe Bonsafo Agyei-Kodie

-The murder of Kujoe Bonsafo Agyei-Kodie, an exchange student from Ghana, is alleged to have been carried out by Alexander Kinyua (born October 23, 1990 in Nairobi) in Joppatowne, Maryland, United States.
-Kinyua is alleged to have eaten Agyei-Kodie's organs in an act of cannibalism.
+Kujoe Bonsafo Agyei-Kodie, an exchange student from Ghana, was killed by Alexander Kinyua in 2012 in Joppatowne, Maryland, United States.
+Kinyua ate Agyei-Kodie's organs in an act of cannibalism.
 The killing came after Kinyua was released on bail following a separate brutal attack.

 Background

-Kinyua emigrated from Kenya to the United States as a child and became a U.S. citizen.
+Kinyua was born on October 23, 1990, in Nairobi, Kenya.
+Kinyua emigrated from Kenya to the United States as a child, and became a U.S. citizen.
 At the time of the alleged murder and cannibalism, 21-year-old Kinyua was an engineering student at Morgan State University, a university in nearby Baltimore.
 His father is a professor at the school.

 Kinyua had posted nonsensical and bizarre writings on his Facebook page.
-For example, two days before Kinyua's arrest, he wrote:
+For example, Kinyua posted the following in all capital letters, two days before the arrest:

-HEAR ME OUT BUTCHERS: ARE YOU STRONG ENOUGH TO ENDURE RITUAL HBCU MASS HUMAN SACRIFICES AROUND THE COUNTRY AND STILL BE ABLE TO FUNCTION AS HUMAN BEINGS?
-IT'S BEEN ALL TOO TRAGIC WITH THE DUAL UNIVERSITY SHOOTINGS AT VIRGINIA TECH, AND OTHER PAST UNIVERSITY KILLINGS ACROSS THE COUNTRY.
-NOW FOR A TWIST: ETHNIC CLEANSING IS THE POLICY, STRATEGY AND TACTICS THAT WILL AFFECT YOU, DIRECTLY OR INDIRECTLY IN THE COMING MONTHS.
-THIS IS THE BRUTAL BASIS, AN EVIL & TERRIFYING METHOD OF THIS DEATH CULTS.
+Hear me out butchers: are you strong enough to endure ritual HBCU mass human sacrifices around the country and still be able to function as human beings?
+It's been all too tragic with the dual university shootings at Virginia Tech, and other past university killings across the country.
+Now for a twist: ethnic cleansing is the policy, strategy and tactics that will affect you, directly or indirectly in the coming months.
+This is the brutal basis, an evil & terrifying method of this death cults.

 Kinyua's mother posted on her Facebook:

 Our son, Alexander Kimanthi Kinyua, was arrested on Saturday, May 19, for being involved in a fight in his dormitory room at Morgan State University.
 The charge against him is "1st Degree Assault and Excessive Endangerment of Life".
 His bail has been set for US $220,000.00.
 In order to get him the best defense possible, we need to secure an attorney who will take his case and leave no stone unturned.

-Murder
+Killing

-Agyei-Kodie was staying with the Kinyua family pending deportation to his home country due to non-compliance with the terms of his visa.
+Agyei-Kodie was staying with the Kinyua family, pending deportation to his home country of Ghana, due to non-compliance with the terms of his visa.
 He had first met Antony Kinyua, the father of his alleged killer, while pursuing a doctoral degree at Morgan State University.
 On Friday, May 25, 2012, Kujoe Bonsafo Agyei-Kodie was reported missing by Kinyua's father.

-Police reported to the Kinyua residence on May 31 after being contacted by Kinyua's brother to report what looked like body parts in two tins in the basement.
-Further remains were found outside a church about a mile away.
+Police reported to the Kinyua residence on May 31 after being contacted by Kinyua's brother, to report what looked like body parts in two tins in the basement.
+Further remains were found outside a church, about a mile away.
 Alexander Kinyua was arrested and charged with first degree murder, along with first and second degree assault.

 Aftermath

 Morgan State established a chief public safety officer position in the wake of the killing.

-Kinyua was diagnosed with paranoid schizophrenia and was found incompetent to stand trial.
+Kinyua was diagnosed with paranoid schizophrenia, and was found incompetent to stand trial.

 Kinyua has been indefinitely committed to a Maryland mental institution.